alexishevia/invoice-zero-api/README.md

 ## NPM dependencies: package.json and node_modules
 You'll notice this repo has two `package.json` files:
 1. `./package.json`
-2. `./nodeapi/package.json`
+2. `./api/package.json`

 The top-level `package.json` defines modules that run in your local (aka host) machine, for development purposes. eg: `eslint, prettier, husky`

-The `./nodeapi/package.json` defines modules that run in the docker container, for the app to run.
+The `./api/package.json` defines modules that run in the docker container, for the app to run.
 eg: `express`

 When installing new modules:
 - if it is a module that will run in the host machine: run `npm install` in your computer
-- if it is a module that will run in the docker container: run `npm install` in the nodeapi container, eg: `docker-compose run nodeapi npm install express`
+- if it is a module that will run in the docker container: run `npm install` in the api container, eg: `docker-compose run api npm install express`

 ## Database Migrations
 This app uses [db-migrate](https://db-migrate.readthedocs.io/en/latest/) for migrations.